Sun Country Highway

 Symptom

-Charger display is on but backlight is dim or unreadable; unit still charges.
+Charger display is on, but the backlight is dim or unreadable; the unit still charges.

 Display Backlight Degradation